Manojsandra/Titanic-Data-Analysis/README.md

 I performed univariate analysis on the Survived feature using a count plot to understand the survival distribution of passengers

 #### Observations
-The dataset shows that a larger number of passengers did not survive.
+The dataset shows that a larger number of passengers did not survive.<br>
-Around 549 passengers died, while approximately 342 passengers survived.
+Around 549 passengers died, while approximately 342 passengers survived.<br>
-This indicates that the survival rate on the Titanic was relatively low.
+This indicates that the survival rate on the Titanic was relatively low.<br>

-Conclusion
+#### Conclusion <br>
 The Survived feature is imbalanced because the number of non-survivors is greater than the number of survivors.